MedleyHealth/anoni/README.md

 Healthcare stands to benefit immensely from data-driven medicine.
 At the same time, healthcare must protect the privacy of its patients and their sensitive data from harm.
 Properly de-identified data enables the benefits while minimizing risk to patients.

 De-identified medical data may be used for secondary purposes (ie. research) and be shared with others, under HIPAA law.
-And over 80% of all medical data resides in free text records: doctor's notes, nurses notes, radiology reports, etc.
+And with up to 70% [[1]](https://www.ncbi.nlm.nih.gov/pubmed/28323609) of all medical data resides in free text records: doctor's notes, nurses notes, radiology reports, etc.

 Historically, free text has been very difficult to properly de-identify.
 Anoni aims to make it achievable.